 The case law on clawbacks is very recent and in a state of flux.
 Consult with a competent asset recovery lawyer before spending any of your recovery.

-Mahany & Ertl is a boutique law firm headquartered in Milwaukee, Wisconsin.
+Mahany Law is a national boutique fraud recovery law firm headquartered in Milwaukee, Wisconsin.
 We help victims of fraud throughout the United States – Ponzi schemes, investment frauds, stockbroker fraud… if you lost your hard earned money, we can help get it back.